OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 Some useful resources for getting started with the proposed visualization tools:

 * Getting started with [HoloViz](https://nbviewer.org/github/philippjfr/pydata-2021/blob/master/PyData_2021.ipynb)
 * Useful resources and example dashboards in [Panel](https://awesome-panel.org/)

-### Initial Steps
+### Initial Steps to Become Familiar with the Data and Visualizations

 1. Read the example files provided in TBD using xarray
 2. Construct a widget that displays the `Sv` variable with ping_time as the x coordinate and range_bin as the y coordinate
 3. Improve the widget by allowing the user to change the frequency and the colormap
 4. Explore the desired types of visualization -- these are issues labeled with `gsoc 2022 wanted`
 5. Become familiar with the notebook examples provided in TBD.

 ## Brainstorm with us!

 In the [Issues](https://github.com/OSOceanAcoustics/echoshader/issues) section of this repository, we list some visualization ideas from mentors.
-We encourage you as a GSoC participant to propose your own original ideas as new issues.

-Feel free to propose project ideas by [raising an issue](https://github.com/OSOceanAcoustics/echoshader/issues/new?assignees=&labels=gsoc+ideas+2022&template=gsoc-ideas.md&title=) in this repo.
+We encourage you as a GSoC participant to propose your own original project ideas by [creating a new issue](https://github.com/OSOceanAcoustics/echoshader/issues/new?assignees=&labels=gsoc+ideas+2022&template=gsoc-ideas.md&title=) in this repo.

 Please [sign up as a GSoC participant](https://summerofcode.withgoogle.com/get-started/).
 Once the official application opens, please submit your proposals based on the [Echoshader GSoC Proposal](proposal-template.md) template.